AdityaCoppisetti/robotic-arm/journal.md

 i want grip in the claws so ill be adding the rough part of velcro on the grippers. like those adhesive velcro you can find on amazon

+however we arent yet done to move onto kinetic module because we are using a servo motor to open and close the gripper. lets call is gripper actuator